learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 Fragments are defined on a specific _type_ from our GraphQL schema.
 We are going to define the fragment on the `Pokemon` type, as we had the problem that our types `TrainerQuery.Data.Trainer.OwnedPokemon` and `CreatePokemonMutation.Data.CreatePokemon` didn't match up despite the fact that they carry the same information.

-So, let's go and solve this by defining a reusable fragment that we can inject into the query and into the mutation so that `apollo-codegen` generates a type for that fragment that we can then use in multiple locations.
+So, let's go and solve this by defining a reusable fragment that we can inject into the query and into the mutation so that `apollo-codegen` generates a type for that fragment which we can then use in multiple locations.

 We will need the fragment on the `Pokemon` type, its definition looks as follows: